jasongrimes/fretboardfoundation/_chapters/020-chords/110-color-chords.md

 ### Compound intervals

 Chord intervals bigger than 7 indicate compound intervals, an octave above the simple interval.

-To focus on how the chord tones fit into the overall harmony rather than on what they are called, it can be helpful to think of them in terms of their simple intervals, ex.
+In order to focus on how the chord tones fit together in the overall harmony, rather than on what they are named, it can be useful to think of compound intervals as reduced to their simple intervals, ex.
 "2" rather than "9".

 - **9** is an octave above **2**
 - **11** is an octave above **4**